SkylineCommunications/dataminer-docs/connector-help/connector_help/Fluvius_Teleste_Node_Service_Provisioning.md

 ## Notes

-The driver will only function if all nodes in the cluster are online.
+The connector will only function if all nodes in the cluster are online.
 Otherwise, a warning will be displayed.